Celebration of Life for Venerable Dr. Pannavati is now online

 Back to Buddhadharma Home

-From the Heartwood Mandala community in Hendersonville, North Carolina of which she was Spiritual Leader and co-founding teacher, comes the news that Venerable Dr. Pannavati Bhikkhuni has died.
-A shared statement reads, in part:
+In late February, from the Heartwood Mandala community in Hendersonville, North Carolina of which she was Spiritual Leader and co-founding teacher, came the news that Venerable Dr. Pannavati Bhikkhuni had died.

 Born in 1950, Ven.
 Pannavati was, as per Heartwood bio, ordained in both the Theravada and Mahayana traditions, a teacher of Vajrayana, and had formerly been a Christian pastor.
 She also performed decades of work in service for “of humanitarian projects advocating and serving women’s advancement, education for Dalits (India’s Untouchables) and full ordination for female monks.”
 She was a recipient of the Outstanding Buddhist Women’s Award and received a special commendation from the Princess of Thailand for Humanitarian Acts.

-Lion’s Roar wishes to share our condolences with the Heartwood community and all who were impacted by Ven.
+Lion’s Roar shares our condolences with the Heartwood community and all who were impacted by Ven.
 Pannavati’s work and teachings.

 Read two Buddhadharma forums in which Ven.
 Pannavati participated: